-Russia is truly polysingular.
-One moment you’re feel like you’re in a scene from Blade Runner, another moment you find yourself inside a beautiful fairytale, next moment you’re lost in chaos, and then before you know it you’re walking through the orderly airport passageways on your way home.
+Russia is truly polysingular: one moment you’re feel like you’re in a scene from Blade Runner, another moment you find yourself inside a beautiful fairytale.
+The next moment you’re lost in chaos, and then before you know it you’re walking through the orderly airport passageways on your way home.
 And the most interesting thing is that each moment you really truly believe that this is the only way possible, even though you know everything could change at any moment.

 To say that Russia is the country of contrasts is an understatement.
 It is the place that realizes itself through extremes.
 It’s a country that has so many influences clashing with one another every day, every moment, that you feel like you’re in a constant warzone between different epochs, mentalities, ideologies, religions, styles, and ways of being.
 And somehow magically all of this coexists together and even manages to develop and evolve.

 For instance, you may be walking along a polished sidewalk, all those shiny facades of the luxurious shops along the way, and then somewhere from under the ground you see a spurt of another reality: someone wrote “Clairvoyant, 8 916 913 4245” with a paint on the asphalt, advertising their promise to bring you into another dimension from all this glittering frenzy.

 Then suddenly it’s winter, there is no sun, it’s cold, everyone is running around, huge black dirty cars are rushing back and forth – and in the middle of all this craziness you see the beautiful white snow flakes gently falling down from the skies, caressing the harsh reality around, with an occasional one diverting from its trajectory and playfully touching your nose or getting into your eye as if to say “it’s fine, everything is ok, enjoy it with me.”